gevent/gevent/doc/intro.rst

 <gevent.ssl.SSLObject>` instances can also have a timeout, set by the
 :meth:`settimeout <socket.socket.settimeout>` method.

-When these are not enough, the :class:`~gevent.Timeout` class can be used to add timeouts to arbitrary sections of (cooperative, yielding) code.
+When these are not enough, the :class:`gevent.Timeout` class and :func:`gevent.with_timeout` can be used to add timeouts to arbitrary sections of (cooperative, yielding) code.

-Further reading
+Further Reading
 ===============

 To limit concurrency, use the :class:`gevent.pool.Pool` class (see :doc:`examples/dns_mass_resolve`).

 Gevent comes with TCP/SSL/HTTP/WSGI servers.
 See :doc:`servers`.

+There are a number of configuration options for gevent.
+See :ref:`gevent-configuration` for details.
+This document also explains how to enable gevent's builtin monitoring and debugging features.

+The objects in :mod:`gevent.util` may be helpful for monitoring and debugging purposes.

+See :doc:`api/index` for a complete API reference.

 External resources